 Yes.
 Some examples of offices that function as outpatient departments include:

 - Riverside Doctors' Surgery Center

 - Riverside Cardiology Specialists

 - Riverside Thoracic & Cardiovascular Surgery

 - Riverside Vascular Specialists

-As a patient, how do I benefit when a facility or practice becomes a department of Riverside Regional Medical Center?
+As a patient, how do I benefit when a facility or practice becomes a department of a Riverside hospital?

 This change is positive for our patients in many ways:

 - Aligns the physician practices closer to the health system, resulting in better teamwork;

 - Provides integrated electronic health records, helping to eliminate duplication and improve safety;